Sahib61003/Sahib61003/README.md

 # Contact Info
-If you have any questions or would like to reach out to Sahib61003, you can contact them through the following channels:
+If you have any questions or would like to reach out to me, you can contact me through the following channels:

 * Email: sahib61003@gmail.com
 * LinkedIn: https://www.linkedin.com/in/sahib-preet-singh/